kuwingfung/kuwingfung.github.io/_pages/about.md

 At the heart of my work is a simple but ambitious goal:

-> Make visuals fully controllable, across whatever applications I care about.
+> To make generative visuals fully controllable across science, communication, and creative applications.

-My work covers:
+While visuals remain my core focus, I'm increasingly curious about how they can integrate with physical reasoning and scientific understanding.
+I believe controllability in generative models should go beyond aesthetics, extending to physical coherence and alignment with how we perceive the world.

-- Generative AI
+My work spans:

-- Controllable Editing and Generation (Image, Video, and more)
+- Controllable Editing and Generation (I prioritize editing over generation)
 - Multimodal Agentic Systems (Visuals + X)
-- Interpretability (e.g. Explanation)
+- Interpretability and Explainable AI
-- Creative AI Applications in Entertainment and Education
+- Creative Applications in Entertainment, Education, and Science